Sustainable Fencing: eco-friendly, highly durable, and totally gorgeous

 Form and function have finally united in the world of fences!
 Aesthetically pleasing, durable, and easy to install, Cali Bamboo fencing inspires us to rethink the possibilities of what a fence can be.
 These gorgeous fences are made from the strongest, most environmentally sustainable wood product on Earth, and their beauty completely transforms any yard’s ambiance.

-Bamboo just might be the perfect sustainable alternative to wood.
+Bamboo just might be the perfect sustainable fencing alternative.
 Although it resembles wood aesthetically, bamboo is actually a member of the grass family, so it regenerates extremely quickly as compared to trees.
 In fact, bamboo is one of the fastest-growing plants on the planet — depending on the type of bamboo and the region, it can grow up to 3 feet per day!

-These fences aren’t just highly sustainable, they’re stunning.
-A bamboo fence makes a style statement that no other fence can, and since choosing bamboo helps reduce deforestation, it’s a fencing choice you can truly feel good about.
-Our favorite part about Cali Bamboo fences: The natural and unbridled appearance of the bamboo rods coming together at different intervals.
+These eco-friendly fences aren’t just highly sustainable, they’re stunning.
+A bamboo fence makes a style statement that no other fence can.
+Plus, choosing bamboo helps reduce deforestation, so it’s a fencing choice you can truly feel good about.
+Our favorite part about Cali Bamboo fences: the natural and unbridled appearance of the bamboo rods coming together at different intervals.
 Cali Bamboo also produces gorgeous bamboo decking and flooring, so you can experience the benefits of bamboo in many different ways.

 3: Natural Fencing Woven Hurdles